John Bicknell Auden: Geology in India

 Auden took an interest in the Vindhyan formations and the Himalayas and lectured on glaciers at The Himalayan Club in 1936.
 His exploration and mapping (with three other climbers) of the high Karakoram and Anghil region of the Himalayas was the subject of Eric Shipton's Blank on the Map (1938).
+He is credited to the discovery of Salkhan Fossils Park in 1929, which contains stromatolites.

 In 1929 he visited his younger brother Wystan in Berlin and talked to him about K2 which served as inspiration for a play, The Ascent of F6.
 One of Auden's early interests was in the Krol Belts.
 This early stratigraphy work in the mid-1930s on the Himalayas was however something he could not continue work on after moving into economic geology following the war.
 He noted significantly that "Aravalli strikes found locally in rock structures in the Garhwal Himalaya /.. suggests a northward extension of Peninsular rocks into the Himalaya."
 In 1940 he was elected president of the Geological Institute of Presidency College, Calcutta.
 In 1937 Auden learned to pilot an aircraft and conducted an aerial survey of the Bijaigarh shales.
 In 1945–51, he was engaged in investigating all the major dam sites, hydro electric projects, irrigation works and water supply schemes of India.
 He became an acclaimed expert on groundwater in the Kutch and Rajasthan region.

 The Geological Survey of India offered the position of a director to Auden in 1953 but he declined it on the grounds of health and also pointed out that it would be only right for an Indian to lead (who would be M.S.
 Krishnan) it.
 After retiring from the Geological Survey of India (he was the last European to be recruited into it and the last European to leave the organization) he joined the Sudan geological survey from 1953 for two years and for four years with the Burmah Oil Company.In 1960 he joined the Food and Agriculture Organization, where he worked until 1970.
 After retiring he lived in London, at Thurloe Square close to the Victoria and Albert Museum and served for two years as vice-president of the Geological Society of London.
 He was awarded the gold medal of the Asiatic Society in 1953 and the Darashaw Nosherwanji Wadia medal of the Indian National Science Academy in 1980.